Chicago, Missouri and Western Railway: History

 The Chicago and Alton Railroad (C&A) had built and operated lines from Chicago, Illinois to Springfield, Illinois, from Springfield to Roodhouse, Illinois and St. Louis, Missouri, and from Roodhouse to Kansas City, Missouri and St. Louis, until that railroad was merged into the Gulf, Mobile and Ohio Railroad (GM&O (reporting mark GMO)) in 1947.
 The GM&O itself was merged into the Illinois Central Gulf Railroad (ICG) in 1972.
 When the ICG began spinning off its redundant lines, the Chicago, Missouri and Western Railway (CM&W (reporting mark CMNW)) purchased the lines from the ICG on April 28, 1987.
 The line struggled financially, leading to deferred maintenance on the track, and the company was bankrupt within the year.

 Parent company

 Venango River was formed by former Atchison, Topeka, and Santa Fe managers to purchase the legendary South Shore Line from the Chessie System.
 The South Shore acquisition met with modest success, but whether the success correlated with management skill is still up for debate.
 The Chessie had all but neglected the railroad, making success easy to come by.
 Further, the Chessie equipped the South Shore with ten new locomotives ideal for shortline railroading, leading to low maintenance costs.
 Flush with success, Venango River purchased the CM&W from ICG with the South Shore as guarantor of the loans at Citibank.
-President John Darling had grand dreams of serving three steel mills belonging to National Steel, one in Detroit, one in Burns Harbor (on CSS), and one near St. Louis (on CM&W).
+President John Darling had grand dreams of serving three steel mills belonging to National Steel, one in Detroit, one in Burns Harbor (on Chicago South Shore), and one near St. Louis (on CM&W).